cranjesh/images-test/TheSoldiersLegacyThorough.md

 "Yes, and more importantly—" Holmes ran a gloved hand lightly over the floorboards, his eyes narrowing.
 "The disturbance is recent, but look here—the dust has resettled unevenly."

 I furrowed my brow.
-"That means it was here, but not for long?"
+"Does this suggest it rested here but briefly??"

 "Exactly."
 Holmes straightened, brushing off his hands.
 "This was not the final hiding place.
 It was left here temporarily, then moved again."